saavedrah/multidataset-test/README.md

 # Setup
 It is required to create the session and the test table (autotestcommodity) in the database.
+Change the data source name in MultiDataSourceTestApplication, now it is using ds0

 # Problem
 The application stops after the fifth loop of transactions in PostgreSql and Oracle.